rbind/cheap_shots/content/classes/NRES222/syllabus.md

 ### Library Services

-UNL distance students have access to a tremendous resource-UNL’s Library Services
+UNL students have access to a tremendous resource-UNL’s Library Services

 This web site can also be accessed directly at: <http://iris.unl.edu/>